Levels of brain injury

 A traumatic brain injury may be mild, moderate, or severe in nature.
 A mild traumatic brain injury is also known as a concussion.
 Most people (about 85-90%) recover from a concussion within a couple of days to weeks.

 Occasionally, problems with mood, sleep, or pain get in the way of normal recovery.
-Use of medications for sleep, mood, and pain can also interfere with the normal brain recovery process.
+Use of medications for sleep, low mood, and pain can also interfere with the normal brain recovery process.
 When that happens, therapy can help break out of the cycle preventing a healthy recovery.
 It is important to understand that concussions are 100% treatable.
 If you had a concussion are are still struggling to return back to normal life, it is likely that something interfered with your recovery process.
-Please feel free to get in touch for a free initial consultation to talk about overcoming your obstacles to recovery.

 Moderate and severe traumatic brain injuries often have lasting effects.
 These may include: